Sweat mapping

 Beach at Carrapateira

-You can be creative in choosing your route – the whole thing or part of it – to suit you, your physical capacity and time availability.
+You can be creative in choosing your route – trying the whole or part of it – to suit you, your physical capacity, and time availability.

-The two grand routes are divided by sections, which vary between 11 and 33 km.
-If you were to complete all of the sections at the rate of one per day, you would need the same number of days as there are sections that make up the Rota Vicentina.
+The two grand routes are divided into sections which are varied in length: between 11 and 33 km.
+If you were to complete all of the sections at the rate of one per day, you would need the same number of days to complete the Rota Vicentina.

 Circular Routes are shorter, ranging from 4 to 16 km in length.

-Ideally, you would prepare yourself before departure and take water and groceries with you for the day of walking, since not all sections cross places with coffee shops and / or grocery stores.
+Ideally, you would prepare yourself before departure and take water and groceries with you for the day of walking, since not all sections visit places with coffee shops and / or grocery stores.

-At most start and end of stage points, you will have no problem purchasing groceries.
-Check each village to see what they offer by way of food and drink.
+At most of the start and end of stage points, you will have no problem buying food.
+Check each village to see what they offer.

 The centre of Zambujeira do Mar